itsashleyooi/itsashleyooi/README.md

+## Hi there 👋
 - 👋 Hi, I’m @itsashleyooi
 - 👀 I’m interested in Data Science, IOT and Web/App development
-- 🌱 I’m currently learning how to code

 <!---